set up a WordPress poll

 Now type your answers in the fields underneath.

-To add more answers, click on the folder icon that shows up when you hover over each answer block.
+To add more answers, click on the duplicate icon that shows up when you hover over each answer block.
 Every time you click on this icon, you create an answer duplicate, which you can edit afterward.

 When you’re ready, click on Design tab at the top of the page to select the poll’s template.
 After selecting the template, choose from the list of the predefined styles that the plugin offers.